Bysness/webreports.io-client/README.md

-# WebReports.io Official NodeJS Client
+# WebReports.io Official NodeJS Client (Moved to Glish.io)
-Official Client to generate reports using WebReports.io
+Official Client to generate reports using WebReports.io (Currently moved to Glish.io)

 WebReports.io is a new Reports as a Service.
 You can design reports using a drag and drop interface, give them a key, and simply generate previews or PDFs by calling the functions provided by the API.